 For shorter texts, you can combine some of the revision steps.
 For example, content & macrostructure can be checked together even in a research article manuscript.
 On the other hand, microstructure & language are usually much more work-intensive — but can be still revised together in a conference abstract.

-Such revising in stages enables you to organize your revisions logically and minimize chaos & frustration.
+Such revising in stages enables you to organize your revisions logically and minimize chaos and frustration.
 It is disheartening when you need to completely rewrite or discard some text you have already polished and perfectionized.
 That’s why you should first assess the content & structure before fiddling around with individual sentences and words.
 Moreover, this step-wise revision process provides you with clear directions for your revisions, thus you won’t feel so overwhelmed by the work and (hopefully) won’t procrastinate (so much). 😉

 As a gift for you, I prepared a revision checklist with detailed instruction that guides you through the process of step-wise revision.
 Get your copy of the checklist and start revising effectively!